 WHEREAS, K.R.
-Mangalam World School, H-Block, Vikaspuri, New Delhi - 110018 (School Id: 1618208) (hereinafter referred to as "the School"), run by the All India Kataria Educational Society (hereinafter referred to as the "Society"), is a private unaided school recognized by the Directorate of Education, Govt. of NCT of Delhi (hereinafter referred to as "DoE"), under the provisions of Delhi School Education Act & Rules, 1973 (hereinafter referred to as "DSEAR, 1973").
-The school is statutorily bound to comply with the provisions of the DSEAR, 1973 and RTE Act, 2009, as well as the directions/guidelines issued by the DoE from time to time.
+Mangalam World School, H-Block, Vikaspuri, New Delhi - 110018 (School Id: 1618208) (hereinafter referred to as "the School"), run by the All India Kataria Educational Society (hereinafter referred to as the "Society"), is a private unaided school recognized by the Directorate of Education, Govt. of NCT of Delhi (hereinafter referred to as "DoE"), under the provisions of Delhi School Education Act, 1973 (hereinafter referred to as "DSEA, 1973") and the Delhi School Education Rules, 1973 (hereinafter referred to as "DSER, 1973").
+The school is statutorily bound to comply with the provisions of the DSEA, 1973, DSER, 1973 and the RTE Act, 2009, as well as the directions/guidelines issued by the DoE from time to time.

-AND WHEREAS, the manager of every recognized school is required to file a full statement of fees every year before the ensuing academic session under section 17(3) of the DSEAR, 1973 with the Directorate.
-Such statement is required to indicate estimated income of the school to be derived from fees, estimated current operational expenses towards salaries and allowances payable to employees etc. in terms of rule 177(1) of the DSEAR, 1973.
+AND WHEREAS, every school is required to file a full statement of fees every year before the ensuing academic session under section 17(3) of the DSEA, 1973 with the Directorate.
+Such statement is required to indicate estimated income of the school to be derived from fees, estimated current operational expenses towards salaries and allowances payable to employees etc. in terms of rule 177(1) of the DSER, 1973.

-AND WHEREAS, as per section 18(5) of the DSEAR, 1973 read with sections 17(3), 24 (1) and rule 180 (3) of the above DSEAR, 1973, responsibility has been conferred upon to the DoE to examine the audited financial Statements, books of accounts and other records maintained by the school at least once in each financial year.
-Sections 18(5) and 24(1) and rule 180 (3) of DSEAR, 1973 have been reproduced as under:
+AND WHEREAS, as per section 18(5) of the DSEA, 1973 read with sections 17(3), 24 (1) and rule 180 (3) of the above DSEA, 1973, responsibility has been conferred upon to the DoE to examine the audited financial Statements, books of accounts and other records maintained by the school at least once in each financial year.
+Sections 18(5) and 24(1) of the DSEA, 1973 and the rule 180 (3) of DSER, 1973 have been reproduced as under: